How to Clean a Caravan | Caravan Cleaning Tips | Gtech

 How to clean a caravan awning

 Cleaning the caravan is the perfect opportunity to give the awning a clean too.
-By following these simple steps, your awning will be spotless in no time.
+Find out the best way to clean caravan awning by following these simple steps, your awning will be spotless in no time.

 - 1. Erect and attach the awning to your caravan.
 It makes cleaning much easier than if it’s in a heap on the ground.

 - 2. Spray the awning with a dedicated canvas fabric cleaner.